ThomasCochou/English_proficiency_prediction_NLP/README.md

 ## Next:
 Data mining showed that reflexions words like: "err", "er", "um", "uum", "erm" are as much present in each files.
 It could be better to remove these noises.

+In order to get a more robust algorithm, we could split randomly the data in the preprocessing script.

 ## Files:

 `./glove/glove.6B.300d.txt` : GloVe files for embedding (https://nlp.stanford.edu/projects/glove/)